Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

-where ${\rm C_1} = 0.01$, ${\rm C_2} = 0.03$, $\mu_{i}$ and $\sigma_{i}^2$ are the mean and variance of the ground truth, respectively; $\hat{\mu}_{i}$ and $\hat{\sigma}_{i}^2$ are the corresponding quantities of the inference; and $\gamma_{i}$ is the covariance between the ground truth and inference.
-The variables in the summation are calculated locally in space by applying a Gaussian filter.
-The MSSIM loss takes a value greater than or equal to $0$.
-Its smaller value indicates that the spatial patterns of the inference are more similar to those of the ground truth.
-A detailed discussion of MSSIM can be found in \citeA{Wang+2004IEEE}.
+where ${\text{C}_1} = 0.01$, ${\text{C}_2} = 0.03$, $\mu_{i}$ and $\sigma_{i}^2$ are the mean and variance of the ground truth, respectively, $\hat{\mu}_{i}$ and $\hat{\sigma}_{i}^2$ are the corresponding quantities for the inference, and $\gamma_{i}$ is the covariance between the ground truth and the inference.
+These variables in the summation are calculated locally in space using a Gaussian filter.
+The MSSIM loss takes a value greater than or equal to zero; a smaller value indicates spatial patterns more similar to the ground truth.
+A detailed discussion of MSSIM can be found in Wang et al.\cite{Wang+2004IEEE}

-The MAE ratio and MSSIM loss were computed for each time step and each test simulation.
-The values averaged over time or across all test simulations are referenced using the same names.
-Both the MAE ratio and MSSIM loss are collectively referred to as the test errors.
+The MAE ratio and MSSIM loss were calculated at each time step in each test simulation.
+The values averaged across all test simulations are referred to by the same names.
+Both MAE ratio and MSSIM loss are collectively called the test errors.
+We discuss the results from the test data using these metrics in Section \ref{sec:results-discussion}.